nevermined-io/nvm-docs/docs/cli/environments.md

  The Nevermined contracts deployed have the version: **3.5.7**  The Nevermined contracts are labeled with the tag name: **public**
 The Marketplace API used can be found on https://marketplace-api.matic.nevermined.app. <br/>
 The Nevermined Node can be found on https://node.matic.nevermined.app and uses the public address **0x824dbcE5E9C96C5b8ce2A35a25a5ab87eD1D00b1**.<br/>
- The subgraphs to fetch contracts events can be found on https://api.thegraph.com/subgraphs/name/nevermined-io/public .<br/>